 By understanding the essence of this employee performance, dr. Sayidiman Magetan Regional General Hospital can take strategic steps to improve working conditions.
-On the other hand, organizational culture causes employee performance to decline (Jufrizen & Rahmadhani, 2020).
-For example, there needs to be more transparent communication about the organization's values or adequate communication about employee expectations (Nasution & Ichsan, 2021).
+On the other hand, the factor that makes employee performance decline is organizational culture (Jufrizen & Rahmadhani, 2020).
+For example, there is a lack of clearly conveying the organization's values, or inadequate communication about expectations for employees (Nasution & Ichsan, 2021).
 As a result, employees may lose the motivation and sense of engagement that should help improve their performance.
-A strong hospital organizational culture creates a positive and supportive work environment (Fidyah & Setiawati, 2020).
+A strong organizational culture in hospitals creates a positive and supportive work environment (Fidyah & Setiawati, 2020).
 Employees feel clarity regarding the organization's values and goals, creating a strong sense of identity and attachment to the health institution.
-For example, the organizational culture emphasizes a commitment to patient service and a culture of service.
-In that case, employees will feel inspired to provide optimal care and support, fulfilling the hospital's mission.
+For example, if the organizational culture emphasizes a commitment to patient service and a culture of service, employees will feel inspired to provide optimal care and support the fulfillment of the hospital's mission.

 First of all, the organizational culture in the hospital must reflect the values that support the mission of health services (Rozi & Sunarsi, 2020).
-As a direct service provider to the community in the health sector, a strong culture of service, a sense of empathy, a culture of smiles, greetings, courtesy, and an influential communication culture are needed to increase service satisfaction.
-This culture can be realized through a commitment to patient service, a collaboration between units, and the development of an inclusive work environment.
-Employees must feel involved and recognized in carrying out their duties, understanding that their role positively impacts society's well-being (Fransiska, 2020).
-Organizational culture creates the foundation for shared values, norms, and attitudes, shaping employees' thinking and acting.
-When organizational culture is implemented and managed effectively, its positive impact can permeate the entire organizational structure, motivating and improving collective performance.

-Additionally, an inclusive organizational culture that supports employees' personal and professional growth can create intrinsic motivation (Cherian et al., 2021).
-Employees who feel supported and valued in their career development tend to be more engaged, creative, and passionate about improving their skills.
-The initiative to continuously learn and grow is a crucial feature of an organization's culture that empowers employees.
+As a direct service provider to the community in the health sector, of course, a strong culture of service, a sense of empathy, a culture of smiles, greetings, courtesy, and an effective communication culture are needed to increase service satisfaction.
+This culture can be realized through a commitment to patient service, collaboration between units, and the development of an inclusive work environment.
+Employees must feel involved and recognized in carrying out their duties, understanding that their role has a positive impact on the well-being of society (Fransiska, 2020).
+At dr. Sayidiman Magetan Regional General Hospital, the role of organizational culture cannot be underestimated in improving employee performance.
+Organizational culture creates the foundation for shared values, norms, and attitudes that shape the way employees think and act.
+When organizational culture is implemented and managed effectively, its positive impact can permeate the entire organizational structure, motivating, and improving collective performance.
+Additionally, an organizational culture that is inclusive and supports employees' personal and professional growth can create intrinsic motivation (Cherian et al., 2021).
+Employees who feel supported and valued in their career development tend to be more engaged, creative, and have a passion for improving their skills.
+The initiative to continuously learn and grow is a key feature of an organization's culture that empowers employees.